NASA: as expected, the DART probe crashed into an asteroid

 The asteroid, which initially represented only a thin white dot on a black background, quickly filled the screen, a sign that the probe had just made contact with it.
 It was at this moment that the signal transmitted by Dart suddenly stopped.

 Meanwhile, the mission team members were gathered in a control room, watching the show with enthusiasm.
-In the final moments before impact, they could no longer transmit any further commands to the probe, but everyone in the room knew their objective would be achieved.
+In the final moments before impact, they might no longer transmit any further commands to the probe, but everyone in the room knew their objective would be achieved.

 “Impact confirmed!” exclaimed Head of Mission Elena Adams, jumping with her arms in the air.